giacomocerquone/react-perspective-cropper/README.md

 ## Usage

+## OpenCV

+This cropper uses OpenCV for border recognition, perspective transformation and b&w thresholding.
+In order to use it, I've created this other handy wrapper around it: [opencv-react](https://github.com/giacomocerquone/opencv-react)<br/>
+If you're already using it or if you're importing OpenCV manually in a different way, **this lib got you covered as long as you provide the OpenCV instance in `window.cv` and the component isn't rendered before OpenCV finished loading**. <br/>
+So, be careful.

+## Nice to have

+It would be nice to have a react-doc-scan component which uses a webcam featuring live borders recognition.

 ## Inspiration and help

 Huge thanks to [ngx-document-scanner](https://github.com/roiperlman/ngx-document-scanner) which served me quite a lot of openCV code to use.

-## Nice to have

-It would be nice to have a react-doc-scan component which uses a webcam featuring live borders recognition.

 ## License